 What’s NOT included in “cheap” treatments

-Some operators will quote $200–$300 for bed bug treatment, which sounds great until you understand what they’re leaving out.
+Some operators will quote a price far below what the work involves, which sounds great until you understand what they’re leaving out.
 Budget providers typically:

 - Apply a single chemical treatment with no follow-up